 Sometimes the best user experiences aren’t driven by innovation but something that already exist.
 You just need to know where to look.

 During day 2 of a Design Sprint, the team will look to create as many ideas as possible.
-One exercise that’s used in a Design Sprint is ‘lightning demos’: a fast way of finding successful, usable and UX friendly solutions already in use.
+One exercise that’s used in a Design Sprint is ‘lightning demos’, a fast way of finding successful, usable and UX friendly solutions already in use.

-- How a company has implemented chatbots
+- How a company has implemented chatbots (where, how fast do they respond, type of answers etc.)

-- Alternative main menu options on a competitor
+- Alternative main menu options on a competitor and how that impacts user navigation

-- How an add-to-cart process works on a company outside of your industry
+- How an add-to-cart process works on a company outside of your industry (what are the stages to checkout, what can be taken away?)

 Tip: To make this exceptional for UX, your Design Sprint’s lightning demo should reflect on how your team feel using the solution, putting yourself in a users shoes.